dinhbrandon/autotech/README.md

 **Cloning down the Repository:**
 1. Open your command line and navigate to a directory where you would like this project to be cloned to
 2. To clone via HTTPS run: `git clone https://github.com/dinhbrandon/autotech.git`
-3. Change directory into the newly cloned project directory `cd project-beta`
+3. Change directory into the newly cloned project directory

 **Setting up Docker:** \
 In your command line run the following snippets of code:
-1. Create the Docker Volume required for Project Beta:
+1. Create the Docker Volume required for AutoTech:
 `docker volume create beta-data`
 2. Build docker images:
 `docker-compose build`